Thinking about living on a houseboat? You're in good company.

-The CRT’s requirement is that you move your boat from one mooring to the next every 14 days and cover at least 20 miles a year, which might be logistically troublesome if you have land-based work commitments.
+This licence requires you to move your boat from one mooring to the next every 14 days and cover at least 20 miles a year.

-If your primary reason for choosing life on the water is to save money, you might be in for a surprise.
-Ensure you factor in the following:
+But if your primary reason for choosing life on the water is to save money, you might be in for a surprise.

-Just like a car, on most of the UK's inland waterways, a boat needs to be licensed, insured and have a valid Boat Safety Scheme (BSS) certificate, the boat-equivalent of a MOT - before it can cruise.
+On most of the UK's inland waterways, a boat needs to be licensed, insured and have a valid Boat Safety Scheme (BSS) certificate.

 Check with your navigation authority if this applies to your waterway.